matomo-org/developer-documentation/docs/distributing-your-plugin.md

 ### Activate the Piwik Plugins webhook

-Once your plugin is on a have a Github repository, you need to let the marketplace know about it.
+Once your plugin is on a Github repository, you need to let the marketplace know about it.
 This is done by activating the Piwik Plugins webhook.

 To activate this webhook, follow these steps:

 1. Go to your plugin's Github repo in a browser.
 2. Click on **Service Hooks**.
-3. Scroll down until you see the **Piwik Plugins** option and then click on it.
+3. Search for `piwik` and click the option **Piwik Plugins**.
 4. Click the **Active** checkbox.
-5. Click the **Update Settings** button.
+5. Click the **Add service** button.

 The marketplace will now be notified every time you push a commit or a tag to your repository.